Thundem/Crypto_GUI/README.md

    - Click the "Send Message" button.
    - Select the encrypted file you wish to send.
    - The application will send the email to the recipient.

+5. **Receiver GUI**:

+   - The recipient can use the `receiver_gui.py` to decrypt messages.
+   - They will need to select the encrypted file and the appropriate key used for decryption (AES, RSA, or Fernet) to view the original message.

+6. **Key Management**:

+   - The application allows you to save and load keys for AES, RSA, and Fernet.
+Ensure you keep your keys secure.

 ## Notes